django/deps/draft/XXXX-orm-common-table-expressions.rst

 explicit API for advanced use cases.
 The implementation is already available in `PR #20713 <https://github.com/django/django/pull/20713>`_ (previously `PR #20655 <https://github.com/django/django/pull/20655>`_).
-This DEP is based on those PRs and was explicitly requested by @nessita.
+This DEP is based on those PRs.

 The feature addresses repeated subquery evaluation and annotation duplication in complex ORM queries by lifting eligible subqueries and annotation chains into